pastel-bunny/pastel-bunny/README.md

 ✦ nicknames and such are fine ( i like it !! )
-i also like to give ppl cute nicknames if that is crossing ur boundaries, pls do let me know !! i love to talk and make friends, so never be afraid to dm me abt anything at all !! eng isn't my first language, so i am sorry if i talk nonsense sometimes i can be a blabbermouth, sorry i just like being open i can forget to reply to things - if i do, please let me know!!! i try my best out here
+i also like to give ppl cute nicknames if that is crossing ur boundaries, pls do let me know !! i love to talk and make friends, so never be afraid to dm me abt anything at all !! eng isn't my first language, so i am sorry if i talk nonsense. sometimes i can be a blabbermouth, sorry i just like being open. i can forget to reply to things - if i do, please let me know!!! i try my best out here

 ✦ i have quite a few fav games or media btw i just post and interact w what i like,